 Translating iSupport for Young People

-We have collaborated with researchers in Brazil and Spain, who have translated iSupport for Young People into Brazilian-Portuguese and Spanish, and through our work at Bangor University into Welsh.
+We have collaborated with researchers in Brazil, Spain and Italy, who have translated iSupport for Young People into Brazilian-Portuguese, Spanish and Italian.
 Website coming soon.

 iSupport for South Asian carers